Hiram Clarke, Houston: Crime

 Vince Young, an American football player who grew up in the area in the late nineties and early aughts and continues to live there today, described the area, in 2006, as "a real foul neighborhood."
 In 2006 Chip Brown of The Dallas Morning News described the area as being the "mean streets."
 In 2005 Dick Weiss of the New York Daily News described Hiram Clarke as "run-down" and "drug-infested".
 In 2005 Jennifer Floyd Engel of the Fort Worth Star Telegram referred to Weiss's assessment and added that Hiram Clarke was "written off as ghetto by almost everybody else."
 In 2005 Jessica Garrison of CSTV said that Hiram Clarke was "Houston's toughest neighborhood."

 Vince Young added that "There may have been gangs, drugs and crime in my neighborhood.
 But we all had each other's back.
 It was always Hiram Clarke versus somebody else.
 When I was younger, it was either, 'You gonna hang with the guys or we're going to beat you every day.'
 That made me the physical guy I am now."

 Mimi Swartz of Texas Monthly said in 2006 that 76% of deaths occurring in Hiram Clarke were associated with "destructive habits" including alcohol dependency and drug abuse.

+In 2019, writer John Nova Lomax, in Texas Monthly, stated that Hiram Clarke "is not the worst neighborhood in Houston by a long stretch."